Our contracts and spending

 Public Interest Certificates

-You can download the DTA’s Public Interest Certificates as issued by our CEO (PDF, 130KB).
+Download the DTA’s Public Interest Certificates as issued by our CEO

 Entity contract list